Measuring earthquake and volcano activity from space

 Audience

 The activity is aimed for undergraduate level.
 It is based on basic physics knowledge and common sense.
-It will be easier for science major students, but can also be used for teaching non-science major students, who will need more guidance.
+It is intended for use with students majoring in science.

 Skills and concepts that students must have mastered